yochannah/mi-sbgn/README.md

 3. `npm install`
 4. `cd node_modules/webcola & npm install - g grunt - cli & npm install & grunt`

-Step 4 is required because the npm module from webcola doesn't include a build js version of the script.

 This should install all relevant dependencies, including the MI-model backbone-based application which helps us co-ordinate the protein complex data with other elements on the same page.

+Step 4 is required because the npm module from webcola doesn't include a built js version of the script.

 ### build the scripts